John Ligonier, 1st Earl Ligonier: Military career

-He became Member of Parliament for Bath in March 1748 and colonel of the 2nd Dragoon Guards in 1749.
-From 1748 to 1770 he was governor of the French Hospital.
+He became Member of Parliament for Bath in March 1748 and was appointed colonel of the 2nd Dragoon Guards in 1749.
+From 1748 to 1770, he also served as governor of the French Hospital.

 On 6 April 1750 he was appointed Governor of Guernsey and on 3 February 1753 he became colonel of the Royal Horse Guards.

 Seven Years' War

 In September 1757, following the disgrace of the Duke of Cumberland who had signed the Convention of Klosterzeven, Ligonier was made Commander-in-Chief of the Forces.
 He worked closely with the Pitt–Newcastle ministry who sought his strategic advice in connection with the Seven Years' War which was underway at this time.
-Ligonier was also made a field marshal on 3 December 1757, Colonel of the 1st Foot Guards on the same date and a peer of Ireland on 10 December 1757 under the title of Viscount Ligonier of Enniskillen.
+Ligonier was also made a field marshal on 3 December 1757, Colonel of the 1st Regiment of Foot Guards on the same date and a peer of Ireland on 10 December 1757 under the title of Viscount Ligonier of Enniskillen.
 He was notionally given command of British forces in the event of a planned French invasion in 1759 though it never ultimately occurred.
 He stood down as commander-in-chief in 1759 and became Master-General of the Ordnance.
 He was given a further Irish peerage on 1 May 1762 as Viscount Ligonier of Clonmell (with remainder to his nephew) and on 19 April 1763 he became a Baron, and on 6 September 1766 an Earl, in the British peerage.

+Fort Ligonier, commanded by Lord Ligonier from 1758 to 1766, became the permanent settlement of Ligonier, Pennsylvania and lent its name to Ligonier Valley and Ligonier Valley Railroad.
+After extensive excavations, Fort Ligonier was reconstructed in 1954 and was added to the National Register of Historic Places.

 Retirement

-He spent his later years at Cobham Park in Cobham, Surrey, which he bought around 1750.
+Ligonier spent his later years at Cobham Park in Cobham, Surrey, which he bought around 1750.
 He died, still unmarried, on 28 April 1770 and was buried in Cobham Church.
 There is a monument to him, sculpted by John Francis Moore in Westminster Abbey.

-The earldom became extinct but the Irish viscountcy and Cobham Park passed to his nephew Edward, who would also be created Earl Ligonier (but in the Irish peerage) six years later.
-Ligonier's younger brother, Francis, was also a distinguished soldier.
+The earldom became extinct but the Irish viscountcy and Cobham Park passed to his nephew Edward (son of his younger brother Francis), who would also be created Earl Ligonier in the Peerage of Ireland six years later.